ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

       - This should match any number of characters for a path segment
       - **Example:** `path "secrets/+/blah"`
         - Evaluated as `path "secrets/something/blah"` and `path "secrets/else/blah"`
-- Note: Unless wildcards are specified, the expression is only for the specific path -`"secret/foo"` would only address `secret/foo`, and nothing under it
+- Note: Unless wildcards are specified, the expression is only for the specific path
+    - `"secret/foo"` would only address `secret/foo`, and nothing under it
+    - `"secret/foo/*"` would address everything under `secret/foo` but not `secret/foo` itself
 - `list` capability allows viewing in UI

 #### Examples